Flotomate/product_docs/source/package-deployment/sp-setting-up-a-deployment-policy.rst

 ******************************

-A deployment policy is created to control how a Deployment Request .actually carries out the deployment of packages/registry entries.
+A deployment policy is created to control how a Deployment Request actually carries out the deployment of packages/registry entries.
 A user can create multiple policies and select any one of those when creating a Deployment Request.